Nyxo-0/Roblox-tower-project/README.md

 A game about getting to the top of a tower, but running into unexpected challanges on the way!

-⚠️ **Accessibility Issues:** Unfortunately due to Roblox age restrictions, some users may not be able to play the game, therefore, the game files will be here for anyone to download ⚠️
+⚠️ **Accessibility Issues:** Unfortunately due to Roblox age restrictions (you have to be 16+ to play the game on Roblox), some users may not be able to play the game, therefore, the game files will be here for anyone to download ⚠️

 ## How to play the game